athun-me/GO-microservice-clean-architecture/README.md

 ## Introduction

-The BookNow Authentication Service is a simple API designed to handle user registration using the Clean Architecture principles.
+The GO-microservice-clean-architecture is a simple API designed to handle user registration using the Clean Architecture principles.
 It provides registration functionality and stores user data in a PostgreSQL database.
 The project utilizes the Wire framework for dependency injection, Gin for the server framework, and Gorm as the ORM for interacting with the database.

 The Clean Architecture principles are followed to ensure a separation of concerns and maintainability of the codebase.
 The project's folder structure and code organization demonstrate how to implement the Clean Architecture concepts in a practical scenario.